dchrostowski/poker_tournament_scraper/README.md

 You can use any mongo client and connect to the instance with the credentials specified in the `.env` file at `localhost:2001` or run this: `docker exec -it db mongo` to get a mongo shell.

 # What is being scraped
-So far, all tournaments from https://swcpoker.club and all tournaments from https://stockpokeronline.com
+So far, all tournaments from https://swcpoker.club, https://stockpokeronline.com, and https://roundercasino.com.
+Will add more.

-Planning to add https://roundercasino.com soon.
+# Data

+Todo: emebed screenshot